themesberg/flowbite-svelte/src/routes/components/badge.md

 </Badge>
 ```

-A `dismiss` event will be dispatched after the dismissal, listen to it if needed.
+A `dismiss` event will be dispatched during the dismissal, listen to it if needed.

 ```svelte example class="gap-4"
 <script>